jplag/JPlag/report-viewer/README.md

 Similar to the production build, this build will have `demo` as its base url.

-## Contrubuting
+## Contributing

 We're happy to incorporate all improvements to JPlag into this codebase.
 Feel free to fork the project and send pull requests.
 Please consider our guidelines for contributions.

-Before commiting please run the following commands to ensure that the code is properly formatted and linted.
+Before committing please run the following commands to ensure that the code is properly formatted and linted.
 ```
 npm run format
 npm run lint